 |

-the Microdial only has to be +/-00.6 of zero.
-Mounting the ASA Label - To complete this transformation, the U.S. Army Security Agency MWO tag was glued in place on the back panel.
-Although there was still some of the original adhesive on the back of the label it certainly wouldn't be sufficient.
-I used white carpenters glue applied to the back of the label with a Q-tip.
-This should be a thin and even coating.
-The label was placed on the back panel with the receiver resting on its grab handles.
-This allowed using a plastic pad and a weight to press down on the label to keep it perfectly flat while the glue dried.
-After several hours the weight was removed and the label installation looked quite original.
+installation looked quite original.
 AC Plug - The receiver had a civilian-type black rubber AC plug installed and that didn't look quite right.
 I installed a military metal AC power plug to complete the change of this Motorola R-390A into an U.S. Army Security Agency receiver.
+Except, I did mount a spare security dial cover I had to the receiver.
+It seemed appropriate.
 Operational Details - Tested the operation and the receiver performed well.
 The adjustment of the BFO is not as "fine" of an adjustment as one would think.
-Most SSB and CW will demodulate with the BFO set to +/- 00.6 turns from 20.0 on the dial or 19.4 on the dial for USB (I know it's hard to remember that the Microdial is reading relative "turns" not frequency.)
+Most SSB and CW will demodulate with the BFO set to +/- 00.6 turns from 20.0 on the dial or 19.4 on the dial for USB (I know it's hard to remember that the Microdial is reading BFO shaft "turns" not frequency.)
 The wide range of adjustment was for RTTY and DFSK signals.
 It's a nice addition though.
 Also, of some interest, I checked the serial numbers on this Motorola R-390A and the real ASA "parts set" Motorola R-390A.
 They are fairly close with the newly transformed ASA receiver being serial number 1873 and the "parts set" receiver being serial number 973 (exactly 900 units apart,) both receivers on the same contract from 1956.
-So, it's about as close as I can get to an original ASA R-390A receiver. |
+So, it's about as close as I can get to an original ASA R-390A receiver.

 Recreating a Clark Air Base/NSA "Black Panel" R-390A Front Panel Condition "as received" - Shown to the right is the black anodized front panel I'm going to use for the Clark AB/NSA R-390A.
 The panel has many minor blemishes and defects (perhaps the defects will add to the authenticity and character of this recreation.)
 It appears that the "graining" that was done to the panel before anodizing wasn't carefully done and there are several areas where the "graining" is counter to the horizontal direction it should have.
 The pin-point "spotting" might be surface problems that weren't addressed before anodizing.
-In fact, in some places it looks like the anodize and dying process was performed and the panel wasn't entirely stripped!
+In fact, in some places it looks like the anodize and dying process was performed and the panel wasn't entirely stripped or maybe it wasn't cleaned properly before the dye was applied!
 The most likely reason for the defects would be that this was a somewhat recent anodize job that was done by an incompetent metal treatment shop.
 Who knows?
 Maybe it was.
-The second possibility is that this really is a vintage anodizing of a panel that was worked on to correct some damage problems that resulted in some of the sanding and grinding ultimately showing through the finished product with the final disposition being that the panel was rejected.
+The second possibility is that this really is a vintage anodizing of a panel that was worked on to correct some physical damage problems that resulted in some of the sanding and grinding ultimately showing through the finished product with the final disposition being that the panel was rejected.
 That's why it was never installed on a receiver.
 The engraving fill paint is mostly present but it's a dark gray color.
-Some residual red and white paint can been seen in some places in the engraving and that seems weird since part of the anodizing process uses dilute sulfuric acid as an electrolytic.
-Physically, the panel is in good shape with only two small mars at the bottom right (and that's an easy touch-up) and the top right where the corner isn't square.
+Some residual red and white paint can been seen in some places in the engraving and that seems weird since part of the anodizing process uses dilute sulfuric acid as an electrolyte.
+Physically, the panel is in good shape with only two small defects at the bottom right (and that's an easy touch-up) and the top right where the corner isn't square.
 So, the first step will be to work with this panel to see if any improvement is possible.
-The panel was coated with oil or wax (maybe Armor All) that really enhanced the condition problems.
-With a thorough cleaning, touch-ups and with properly filled engraved nomenclature, the panel should look in believable condition and maybe it might even look like a vintage piece (and maybe it is,...it's real history is an unknown.) |
+The panel was coated with oil or wax (maybe Armor All) that really enhanced the prominence of the condition problems.
+With a thorough cleaning, touch-ups and with properly filled engraved nomenclature, the panel should look in original "believable" condition and maybe it might even look like a vintage piece (and maybe it is,...it's real history is an unknown.) |

 |